-Digital twin solutions have proven highly efficient in a number of industries, from healthcare to the oil&gas sector.
-The application of this technology changes the way companies implement smart manufacturing, and reduces the time and costs involved in industrial production, provision, and repairs.
+Digital twin solutions have proven highly efficient in many industries, from healthcare to the oil&gas sector.
+This technology simplifies smart manufacturing for companies and reduces the time and costs involved in industrial production, provision, and repairs.

-In this article, we will talk about the business benefits of digital twins (DTs) and offer clues on the approaches to industrial digital twin implementation in your company.
+In this article, we discuss the business advantages of digital twin in manufacturing and guide you on implementing this tech solution in your company.

-Along with IoT and big data, DT development is currently the major driver of digital transformation in manufacturing.
+Along with IoT and big data, DT development is currently the most popular digital solution in manufacturing.
 The stats are quite revealing: the mass production industry is the largest market for digital twin services.
-The global value of the DT market for manufacturers is predicted to reach 6.69 billion in 2025, as stated by Statista.
+The global value of the DT market for manufacturers can reach 6.69 billion in 2025, as stated by Statista.

 In the section below, we will explore how exactly it accelerates the production processes in manufacturing and achieve higher efficiency.